 The last thing we recommend is to add some websites – this could be the main company website, the blog link (if they have one) or a particular page that references your division.
 Always select ‘other’ when adding the website as you can add keywords, all of which help with SEO.

 Just like the news (paper or digital), it’s the headline that grabs your attention so definitely spend time to get this right.

-Here’s some examples headlines that have been optimised – there’s primarily 2 styles, one using a value statement and others using a succession of keywords.
+Here are some examples of headlines that have been optimised – there are primarily 2 styles, one using a value statement and others using a succession of keywords.

-Writing in first person makes your summary more of a conversation – this is also where you want to ensure you’re using any keywords and phrases that are important to you/your role that help you get found.
+Writing in the first person makes your summary more of a conversation – this is also where you want to ensure you’re using any keywords and phrases that are important to you/your role that helps you get found.

 We recommend aiming for 3 paragraphs, breaking it down into what you actually do and your knowledge and experience.
 Follow that up with more specific info on how you help your customers and what motivates you.
 We believe adding something more personal about you (hobbies, other professional or civil interests), helps you be that ‘apple’.

-You can also finish up with asking people to reach out and connect, not just on LinkedIn but any other platform or your contact details – whist they could find this in the ‘contact’ session, you want to do everything you can to make it easy.
+You can also finish up by asking people to reach out and connect, not just on LinkedIn but any other platform or your contact details – whilst they could find this in the ‘contact’ session, you want to do everything you can to make it easy.

 Writing this section is likely to take some time and may take a few attempts but it’s the heart of your profile.
 If you get stuck, taking a look at other profiles that grab your attention always helps… the best thing you can do is write it and publish it , you can always edit later on if you decide it’s not quite right.

 The Featured section allows you to showcase samples of your work to people who view your LinkedIn profile.
 This is a great way to shine a spotlight on your key achievements, skills and competencies.